-On this episode of Cowen Insights, Nuro’s Head of Partnerships Cosimo Leipold joins Cowen’s Restaurant Analyst Andrew Charles to discuss Nuro’s mission and journey as the company’s robotic technology disrupts restaurant delivery.
+On this episode of TD Cowen’s Restaurant Rendezvous Podcast Series, Nuro’s Head of Partnerships Cosimo Leipold joins Andrew Charles, TD Cowen’s Restaurant Analyst to discuss Nuro’s mission and journey as the company’s robotic technology disrupts restaurant delivery.

 Press play to listen to the podcast.